qgis/QGIS-Documentation/source/docs/training_manual/complete_analysis/analysis_exercise.rst

 * Ensure that the :guilabel:`Add result to project` box is selected.

-In the :guilabel:`Raster bands` list on the left, you will see all the raster layers in your :guilabel:`Layers list`.
+In the :guilabel:`Raster bands` list on the left, you will see all the raster layers in your :guilabel:`Layers` panel.
 If your Slope layer is called :guilabel:`slope`, it will be listed as :guilabel:`slope@1`.

 The slope needs to be between :kbd:`15` and :kbd:`60` degrees.
 Everything less